Eddie Brock: Return as Venom

 Eddie Brock decides to help the FBI against the new villainous Venom.
 With the FBI and Spider-Man, Brock is able to separate the symbiote from its new host, Lee Price.
 In the process, Spider-Man's actions cause the symbiote to rekindle its previous hatred for him.
 Brock then breaks the symbiote out of custody and bonds with it again, declaring his love for it and now regularly referring to it as "my darling" and "love".
 After stopping a robbery, Brock encounters Scorpion and manages to defeat him, until the symbiote takes him to a church and reveals that it attacked the priest.
 After finding out about a monster attack, Brock encounters a dinosaur at the church and discovers it belongs to Alchemax.
-While talking to Alchemax's CEO Liz Allan, he learns that the mastermind is Stegron the Dinosaur Man.
+While talking to Alchemax's CEO Liz Allan, he learns that the mastermind is Stegron.
 Brock then finds his lair, but is spotted and captured by Stegron's dinosaurs.
 Venom found that remnants of Stegron's Dinosaur People experiments were living in the sewers, and he had to defend them from Kraven the Hunter, Shriek, and the NYPD.
 With help from Tana of the Dinosaur People, Venom states to the NYPD that the Dinosaur People were surviving in the sewers and that they were not killing anyone.
-Upon hearing this, the NYPD arrest Kraven the Hunter and Shriek with the police captain stating that he will have a lot of paperwork to file on this.
+Upon hearing this, the NYPD arrest Kraven and Shriek with the police captain stating that he will have a lot of paperwork to file on this.

-During the Venom Inc. storyline, Eddie helps Spider-Man, Black Cat, and Flash Thompson (now under the guise of Agent Anti-Venom) take down Lee Price again, who had bonded himself with Venom's clone Mania and was using it to take over the New York criminal underground.
+During the Venom Inc. storyline, Eddie helps Spider-Man, Black Cat, and Flash Thompson (now known as Agent Anti-Venom) take down Lee Price again, who had bonded himself with Venom's clone Mania and was using it to take over the New York criminal underground.
 Eddie then tells Black Cat to give up her criminal empire, telling her that New York City always needs more heroes.

 In the "Go Down Swinging" storyline, Eddie is blackmailed by J. Jonah Jameson into helping defend Spider-Man's inner circle against Norman Osborn, who has bonded himself with the Carnage symbiote to become the Red Goblin.
 Jameson sends Eddie to defend Mary Jane Watson at Stark Tower and while she does not trust him, Mary Jane disables Stark Tower's anti symbiote defenses to allow Eddie to fight Norman.
 Spider-Man arrives and teams up again with Eddie to stop Red Goblin, but the villain overpowers them both.
 With nothing left to offer in the fight against Osborn and Carnage, Eddie allows Peter to take the Venom symbiote for himself to even the odds against his foe.
 Because of his offering and valiant defense of Mary Jane, Spider-Man forgives Eddie for everything he had done to him in the past.